 Classification of Water Quality in the Town of Southold

-The DRAFT New York State 2016 Section 303(d) List of Impaired Waters has been released.
-The Town provided comments to the agency on March 4, 2016, as part of the public review process.
+The DRAFT 2018 NYS Section 303(d) List of Impaired Waters Requiring a TMDL/Other Strategy was submitted to the USEPA by NYSDEC in June of 2018 and has not yet been approved.
+The Town provided comments to the agency on July 31, 2018, as part of the public review process.

 The Town continuously reviews all information relevant to waterbodies currently subject to shellfishing restrictions, including the most current sanitary surveys and the information contained in the NYSDEC Priority Waterbodies List.
 If, after reviewing this information, it is determined that water quality in a particular body of water has improved sufficiently to remove water quality related shellfishing restrictions, the Town will request that the water body be removed from the 303(d) list.
 If additional water quality testing is needed to support an upgrade in the classification of a shellfish growing area, certified testers from the Town of Southold Trustees and the Shellfish Advisory Committee will work with the NYSDEC to acquire the necessary samples and deliver them to the NYSDEC lab for analysis.